 Congratulations!
-The love of your life has finally popped the question.
-(Took them long enough, huh?)
-You’ve got a lot of things to decide once you start your wedding planning process, and whether or not you want to hire a makeup artist is one of them.
+The love of your life has popped the question.
+You’ve got a lot of things to decide once you start the wedding planning process, and whether or not you want to hire a makeup artist is one of them.
 Of course, I recommend hiring a professional who understands colors, skin types, lighting, photography, etc., but I understand that’s not always in the budget.
 So here are some Dos and Don’ts to help you if you decide to go it alone.

 Do practice a good skincare routine, especially during the six months before your wedding.
 Healthy, clear skin will photograph better and will mean you don’t need as much makeup.